floweredscarf/su25/labs/lab07/index.md

 First, we'll cover inheritance in Java, which comes in three main forms: interface implementation, concrete class extension, and abstract class extension.
-We will also discuss dynamic method selection (DMS), a process that determines which functions get run upon program execution as a result of inheritance and Java's static typing. **For Summer 2025, abstract classes and DMS are both optional and will not be tested on exams, but we recommend reading through this lab's corresponding sections if you're interested!**
+We will also discuss dynamic method selection (DMS), a process that determines which functions get run upon program execution as a result of inheritance and Java's static typing. **For Summer 2025, abstract classes are optional and will not be tested on exams, but we recommend reading through this lab's corresponding sections if you're interested!**

 First, we'll look at some classes we've written so far, and identify patterns in what we can _do_ with them.
 We will connect this idea to _abstract data